-The gymnasium can serve as the space designated for when it rains, is too hot, or the air quality prohibits being outside; however, just like recess, it will be used by one class at a time.
+The gymnasium will serve as the space designated for when it rains, is too hot, or the air quality prohibits being outside; however, just like recess, it will be used by one class at a time.
+Because we have two PE classes being held at the same time, one class will use the gym and the other class will use the covered walkways as the weather permits.
+The classes alternate between the walkways and the gym so students have equal access to the gym.

-What if students are outside doing calisthenics during extension when a parent comes to pick up a child?
+What if students are outside during extension when a parent comes to pick up a child?